-Let’s talk about cost efficiency for a quick moment.
+Let’s talk about cost-efficiency for a quick moment.
 When you look at the base price of a campervan, you might be a bit scared.
 It can cost quite a bit more than a regular car!

-- Campervan cost – $60-$80+
+- Campervan cost – $60-$300+

-- Can rental – $15-$70+
+- Car rental – $20-$70+

 However, the extra cost when you rent a vehicle comes when you need to book a hotel room.
-You’d be hard-pressed to consistently find a $40-$50 motel room in the USA each night of your road trip in the area you need it.

-Campervan the USA: Convenience
+Campervan = Convenience